brunojrg/social-media-pharmacovigilance/README.md

-# Drug Review Pharmacovigilance and RAG System
+# Social Media Pharmacovigilance and RAG System

-An end-to-end NLP and retrieval project built on a large drug review dataset, combining exploratory data analysis, ternary sentiment classification, transformer fine-tuning, vector search with ChromaDB, and a Streamlit chatbot with Tavily web fallback.
+An end-to-end NLP and retrieval project for social media pharmacovigilance built on a large drug review dataset, combining exploratory data analysis, ternary sentiment classification, transformer fine-tuning, vector search with ChromaDB, and a Streamlit chatbot with Tavily web search fallback.

 ## Project Overview